endiangroup/endian.io/content/articles/compandauth/index.md

 +++
-title = "Compare-and-Authenticate: Lightweight distributed session management" authors = "Adrian Duke" summary = " Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions.
-We take a look at how we conceived of this solution given the problem we faced." icon_tag = "lock" draft = false
+title = "Compare-and-Authenticate: Lightweight distributed session management" authors = "Adrian Duke" summary = "Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions.
+We take a look at how we conceived of this solution given the problem we faced." icon_tag = "lock" draft = false css = "caa"
 +++

 Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions.
-It currently has a single Go implementation found here: https://github.com/endiangroup/compandauth.
+It currently has a single Go implementation found on [GitHub](https://github.com/endiangroup/compandauth).

 In this article we'll explore how we conceived of this solution given the problem and get into how it works in detail.